45 Juneteenth Quotes That Will Inspire You

-These Juneteenth quotes will spark your inner activist to go out and create a better, more equal future.
+These Juneteenth quotes will spark your inner activist to go out and work for a better, more equal future.

-3. “Whenever I hear anyone arguing for slavery, I feel a strong impulse to see it tried on him personally.” —Abraham Lincoln
+2. “Whenever I hear anyone arguing for slavery, I feel a strong impulse to see it tried on him personally.” —Abraham Lincoln

 rd.com, Getty Images